trtprojects/SCC01_arduinoMotorDriver/readme.md

 ## Description
 * For the flow through system, in SCC, a set of motors are needed to raster through a 96-well plate.
 Associated code is contained herein.

-* SCC_96_Well_Fixture_R1.ino: arduino motor control code
+* SCC_96_Well_Fixture_TNC2209.ino: arduino motor control code
-* arduinoSerialComm.vi: labview VI to send serial communication to arduino and trigger events
+* arduinoOpenComPort.vi: opens serial port communication to Arduino
+* arduinoCloseComPort.vi: closes serial port communcation to Arduino
+* arduinoSendCommand.vi: Sends command to open serial port - takes raw text command as argument; includes parameters to control timeout and command validation

 ## Getting Started

 ### Dependencies
-* Code herein uses Arduino IDE and/or LabVIEW.
+* Code herein is Arduino or LabVIEW.
 * TODO: Add in requirements for Arduino and Labview.

 ### Installing